 On a small Island St Helena has a small population with just over 4213.
 In recent years the population has reduced as most ‘Saints’ have migrated to the UK or have gone to work on the Falklands, Ascension Island and Germany where the job opportunities have traditionally been better than those on island.
-The airport construction is now changing that, with many Saints returning for new employment opportunities that the airport construction has brought.
 ‘Saints’ are mainly descendents from European planters, Chinese workers, and slaves from Madagascar, Asia and Africa.
 ‘Saints’ are known for their friendliness and hospitable nature.
 The diversity of the Saint population is reflected in their cuisine from spicy goat meat curry, tuna fish cakes, chicken pilau to tasty pumpkin pudding and coconut fingers.

 The St Helena National Trust is responsible for the protection, enhancement and promotion of the Island’s natural and built heritage.
 These include restoring the Island’s fragile Gumwood forests, conserving the endemic Wirebird, promoting the protection of the historic buildings and fortifications, and to educate and train local people.